 Why (and how) to go from employee engagement to employee experience

 With today’s turbulent working environment, businesses must be proactive with organisational and people challenges in order to keep pace with competitors.
-While there’s no doubt that employee engagement remains a top priority, it is just one, albeit important, piece of the puzzle.
+That’s why there’s so much interest in employee engagement trends – and this remains a top priority.
+But we believe that it is just one, albeit important, piece of the puzzle.

 As well as engagement, many of our clients are facing challenges such as high rates of attrition (especially with their top performers), perceived poor work-life balance, inability to deliver change effectively and low performance.